Can Rucking Burn Fat?

 There are several reasons why rucking has become a popular exercise trend.
 One of them: it's an incredibly effective way to burn fat.
 But how exactly does carrying extra weight on your back lead to fat loss?
 There's real science behind why rucking is so effective for melting away pounds.

-The most basic reason rucking burns fat is because it burns a lot of calories.
-The exact amount of calories depends on the weight you carry and how fast you walk, but expect to burn around 800-1000 calories per hour of rucking.
-This high-calorie burn makes sense when you consider that carrying a 20-50-pound (9-23 Kilograms) rucksack forces your body to work much harder with every step.
-Your legs, glutes, core, back, and shoulder muscles all engage to stabilize and propel your body forward against the extra resistance.
-This extra effort cranks up your calorie expenditure.
-For comparison, regular walking without weight burns just 200-300 calories per hour.
-So rucking provides a 3-5x bonus to your calorie expenditure, leading to greater fat loss over time.
-Amazing, right?
+The most fundamental reason rucking effectively burns fat is its ability to burn a significant number of calories.
+The exact caloric burn varies based on factors such as the weight carried and walking pace, but you can expect to burn approximately 800-1000 calories per hour of rucking.
+This high-calorie burn is attributable to carrying a 20-50-pound (9-23 Kilograms) rucksack, which forces your body to work substantially harder with each step.
+Engaging legs, glutes, core, back, and shoulder muscles to stabilize and propel your body forward against the added resistance, rucking dramatically increases your calorie expenditure.

-Rucking Keeps Your Metabolism Revved
+Rucking Keeps Your Metabolism Revved: Sustaining Calorie Burn with EPOC

 Rucking Builds Metabolism-Boosting Muscle